 This policy covers prescription and non-prescription medications.
 New Garden Friends School has adopted this medication policy in compliance with North Carolina State Law and the North Carolina Board of Nursing regulations to ensure the health and safety of students who need medication during the school day.
-Medications to be administered at school, both prescription and non-prescription, must be authorized, and signed by a physician or provider on the Medication Administration Authorization Form.
-If your student will receive prescription or over the counter medications while at school, the Medication Administration Authorization Form from must be completed and signed by the parent/guardian and the student's health care provider each year (the form is good for 12 months).
-Please download the Medication Administration Authorization Form the School Health page.
+If your student will receive prescription or over the counter (OTC) medications while at school, these must be authorized and signed by a physician or provider on the Medication Administration Authorization Form.
+This form must be signed by both the parent/guardian and the student's health care provider each year (the form is good for 12 months).
+You can download the Medication Administration Authorization form from the School Health page.

 This form may be dropped off with the School Nurse along with the prescription medication.
-You may also give forms and medications to Renee at the front desk of the Lower School Campus or to Hanna at the front desk of the Middle and Upper School Campus.
-Please be aware that controlled substances, including pain medication and many ADHD medications, must be given directly to Kathryn Gale, the School Nurse or her designee.
-If only submitting this form for non-prescription medications, email it to the Health team at health@ngfs.org or fax to 336-346-3169.
+You may also give forms and medications to Renee at the front desk of the Lower School campus or to Hanna at the front desk of the Middle and Upper School campus.
+Please be aware that controlled substances, including pain medication and many ADHD medications, must be given directly to the School Nurse or her designee.
+If only submitting this form for OTC medications, you may email it to health@ngfs.org or fax to 336-346-3169.

-Please see Appendix for the Medication Administration Policy in its entirety.
+Please see the Appendix for the NGFS Medication Administration Policy in its entirety.